Gauri2121/House-price-prediction/README.md

 Today there is a large amount of data available on relevant statistics as well as on additional contextual factors, and it is natural to try to make use of these in order to improve our understanding of the industry.
-Notably, this has been done in Zillow’s Zestimate [4] and Kaggle’s competitions on housing prices [2].
+Notably, this has been done in In housing prices
 In some cases, non-traditional variables have proved to be useful predictors of real estate trends.
-For example, in [3] it is observed that Seattle apartments close to specialty food stores such as Whole Foods experienced a higher increase in value than average.
+For example,  it is observed that Seattle apartments close to specialty food stores such as Whole Foods experienced a higher increase in value than average.
 This project can be considered as a further step towards more evidence-based